adamwathan/bootforms/readme.md

 For more information about what's possible, check out the documentation for [my basic Form package.](https://github.com/adamwathan/form)

+#### Hiding Labels

+You can hide labels by chaining the `hideLabel()` helper off of any element definition.

+`BootForm::text('First Name', 'first_name')->hideLabel()`

+The label will still be generated in the markup, but hidden using Bootstrap's `.sr-only` class, so you don't reduce the accessibility of your form.

+#### Help Blocks

+You can add a help block underneath a form element using the `helpBlock()` helper.

+`BootForm::text('Password', 'password')->helpBlock('A strong password should be long and hard to guess.')`

+> Note: This help block will automatically be overridden by errors if there are validation errors.

 ### Reduced Boilerplate

 Typical Bootstrap form boilerplate might look something like this: